 XStern - van Hattum

-Ernst-Jan van Hattum is an industrial designer and holder of several patents.
-Of Dutch origin, he currently resides in Switzerland where he is an avid climber, taking advantage of the many climbing opportunities both indoors and out.
-Since 1997, he has served as Chairman of the O2 Global Network Foundation on Sustainable Design, the governing body behind the O2 Global Network on Sustainable Design, with representatives in 70 countries and an e-mailing list with over 1700 subscribers.
+Ernst-Jan van Hattum is MSc Industrial Design Engineering and holder of several patents.
+Of Dutch origin and Swiss, he currently resides in Switzerland where he is an avid climber, taking advantage of the many climbing opportunities both indoors and out.
+From 1997 to 2008, he has served as Chairman of the O2 Global Network Foundation on Sustainable Design, the governing body behind the O2 Global Network on Sustainable Design, with representatives in 70 countries and an e-mailing list with over 1700 subscribers.
 He has served as editorial board member of "The Journal for Sustainable Product Design" and was part of the organizational team of SusProNet, the EU’s first Thematic Network on Product Service Development.

 After receiving his MSc.
 Industrial Design Engineering in 1989 from the Technical University of Delft, the Netherlands, Ernst-Jan worked as R&D Manager and Industrial Designer for Promech Sorting Systems BV, a producer of sorting systems for clothing, books, CDs and other products, which are used within the logistic centres of companies such as Nippon Express, SSD (Japan, in joined cooperation with Toyo Kanetsu K.K.
 Tokyo), but also Sears, GAP (USA), Benetton (Italy), Lingenbrink (Germany) among others.

 In 1989, Ernst-Jan began applying Ecodesign principles to his work and designed a low-energy, 95% recyclable sorting system that was selected as best practice example of Dutch Ecodesign and was presented by the Ministry of Economic Affairs in a video for entrepreneurs entitled “The Profit of Environmental Product Development”.